 Here’s a tip: it’s not always the big expenses like rent or utilities that are the budget-killers.

 Sometimes it’s the small things that get you, like subscription services or bank fees.
-Luckily, you can use an app like Trim to avoid getting nickel and dimed.
+Luckily, you can use an app like Trim Financial Manager to avoid getting nickel and dimed.

-The Trim app reviews your spending habits, cancels subscriptions you don’t need and helps you find better deals on your other expenses.
+Trim reviews your spending habits, cancels subscriptions you don’t need and helps you find better deals on your other expenses.
+Easy peasy!

 Say you’re able to cut your spending down by $100 every month.
 You stick that cash in a savings account earning 2%.
 After 20 years, you’d have just shy of $30,000.